 Brett's research is aimed at improving Met Office forecasts through better use of land surface data.

-Brett's work aims to improve the land surface analyses within the Met Office's NWP (Numerical Weather Prediction) system, in particular the temperature and moisture in the top few layers of the soil.
+Brett's work aims to improve the land surface analyses within the Met Office Numerical Weather Prediction models, in particular the temperature and moisture in the top few layers of the soil.
 Improving the representation of these variables has been shown to lead on to better forecasts, in particular of low level temperature.

 A key aspect of Brett's work is the development of a new assimilation scheme for land data points.
 This will make the best use of available observations, such as those of soil moisture from active and passive microwave sensors.